EYEcenter has helped XXXXXX people see better

 Since 1960, EYEcenter Optometric has served the greater Sacramento area.
 Our top-notch optometrists & office staff are proud to offer the Citrus Heights, Rocklin, Folsom, Gold River, and now Midtown communities quality eye care with a servant’s heart.

 EYEcenter utilizes advanced technology and state-of-the-art optometry equipment in comprehensive eye exams that will pinpoint your prescription, diagnose the health of your eyes, and measure your eyes for a precise fitting.
 We are proud to specialize in myopia control, vision therapy, and dry eye programs.
 Our qualified and caring optometrists and staff will also help you choose from our diverse variety of quality frames and contact lenses.

 In a nutshell, vision therapy is focusing on the visual skills that are absolutely crucial for learning.
-This is not measured by how well you see at 20 feet (20/20).
-Learn about Vision Therapy at EYECenter Optometric
+Whether distance learning or in a classroom, these skills affect students' ability to comprehend and retain information and are not measured by how well they see at 20 feet (20/20).
+Vision therapy can help.
+Remote sessions are available!
+Learn more about Vision Therapy at EYECenter Optometric.

 What makes EYEcenter Optometric Unique?

 Our Patients Say it Best

 Dry eye syndrome (DES) is a chronic condition that develops when your eyes do not produce and maintain enough tears to keep the eye’s surface lubricated resulting in multiple symptoms that range from person to person.
 This can be due to a reduction in tear production or increased tear evaporation from a lack of lipid in the tears that stem from oil glands in the eyelids.
 The effects can range from minor dryness and discomfort to pain, blurred vision and frequent infections.